 At the same time that Marcia found coaching, she discovered emotional intelligence.
 She then designed and taught courses around the world.
 Her curiosity led her to dig deeper into the research that was redefining how we learn and evolve and get her doctorate in organizational psychology.
 This led her deeper insights into the problems many of her coaching clients were experiencing.
 Her doctoral work helped improve both her coaching and training.
 She shares her insights with coaches around the world, hoping to increase consciousness and caring as well as innovation.

 Excerpts from Marcia’s award-winning books Outsmart Your Brain and Wander Woman How High-Achieving Women Find Contentment and Direction, have appeared in many places including Harvard Communications Newsletter, Cosmopolitan, and The New York Times and she has appeared on ABC World News.
 Her new book, The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs, has been discussed in Fast Company, Forbes.com and on HR.com as well as many leading leadership blogs.

 In her spare time, Marcia accumulates degrees.
 Her doctoral degree is in organizational psychology with a research focus on high-achievers in today’s corporations.
 She holds two masters degrees in education and communications.

 The rare times she is home, she can often be found hiking the beautiful mountains in Arizona.

 For Meeting Planners…

-Here is current photo you can use for online marketing of Marcia’s program.
-Email Marcia@outsmartyourbrain.com for a high-resolution copy.
+You can download these photos for online marketing of Marcia’s program, or email Marcia@outsmartyourbrain.com for a high-resolution copy.